 Advantages of Virtual Banking

-• Online bill payments: The ability to pay your bills online is another benefit of virtual banking.
-You can set automatic bill payments so you don’t get late paying your bills.
+- Online bill payments: The ability to pay your bills online is another benefit of virtual banking.
+You can set automatic bill payments so you don’t have to pay your bills late.
 With the online bill payments feature, monitoring all your bills in one place is easy.

 Disadvantages of Virtual Banking